pen-lang/pen/doc/src/guides/using-a-library.md

 ## Modifying package configuration

-To use a library package, you need to add the package as a dependency of another package where you want to use the library package.
+To use a library package, you need to add the package as a dependency of another package.
 To do so, you modify a package configuration file adding a library package's name and URL like the example below.
 Note that you need to specify a `git` protocol scheme for library packages published as Git repositories.
 For other kinds of library packages, see [Package configuration](/references/language/packages.md).

 ```jsonc
 {